Helkomine/invariant-guard/README.md

 - Out-of-gas.
 - Insufficient stack items.
-- Any attempt to decode RLP data that would require reading beyond length bytes.
+- Any attempt to decode RLP data that would require reading beyond `length` bytes.
-- The RLP payload does not conform to the MutableSetList structure defined in this specification.
+- The RLP payload does not conform to the `MutableSetList` structure defined in this specification.

 ### Gas cost

-The gas cost of the MUTABLE opcode consists of:
+The gas cost of the `MUTABLE` opcode consists of:

 - The base opcode cost `BASE_OPCODE_COST`.
 - Memory expansion costs, calculated according to existing EVM rules.
-- A per-chunk (32-byte) cost proportional to length, to account for RLP decoding overhead.
+- A per-chunk (32-byte) cost proportional to `length`, to account for RLP decoding overhead.

 ## Lý do

+### `STATICCALL` Clarification

+`STATICCALL` does not perform state mutation and is therefore not subject to `MUTABLE` enforcement.